The Tale of the Living Love Seat

 So, yep, I did it.
 And I still can’t believe it.

-Each photo is captioned with info on how I went through the process of creating a living sculpture for my garden from this old victorian love seat.
+I created a living sculpture for my garden from this old victorian love seat.
 In all, it took me about a month before it was ready to set out in the garden, and about 2 or more months for the cuttings to get established and start to green up and grow.
 Lots of pinning, sewing, pinching, and watering went into this neighborhood landmark.

 Wanna know how to give your couch a hair cut?